CalyPx/Code4Sake/README.md

 ## 🧠 About Me

-I got into coding because I wanted to **build things that actually work** — not just write code for the sake of it.
+I got into coding because I wanted to **build things that actually work**.

 What began as curiosity about how websites are built in school quickly grew into a deep interest in **machine learning, IoT, and full-stack development**.
 I've never waited for formal instruction.
 When I want to build something, I learn through documentation, experimentation, and iteration.